 A close company (which generally includes owner managed companies) is taxed in certain circumstances when it has made a loan or advance to individuals or their family members who have an interest or shares in the company (known as participators).
-The tax charge is 32.5% of the loan if it is outstanding nine months after the end of the accounting period.
-The tax charge has been increased from 25% for loans made prior to 6 April 2016.
+The tax charge is currently 32.5% of the loan if it is outstanding nine months after the end of the accounting period.
 The tax charge is repaid to the company nine months after the end of the accounting period in which the loan is repaid.